boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 State after:
 ![Redux logger](./redux_state_after.png)

-Our simple state changed
-That's why we need to modify a `counter reducer` and `<Counter />` component a little bit.
+Our simple state changed, so we need to modify a `counter reducer` and `<Counter />` component a little bit.

 In `reducers/counter.js` file change `counter` to `result` for better naming: